Fulton County Office for Aging 19 North William Street, Johnstown, NY 12095

 National Family Caregiver Support Program

-Do you provide unpaid care to a family member, friend, or neighbor who has an illness, disability, memory loss, injury, or special need?
+Do you provide unpaid care to a family member, friend, or neighbor who has an illness, disability, memory loss, or injury?
 If you answered yes to any of these questions, you are a caregiver!
 Are you feeling overwhelmed, constantly worried, tired, sad, easily irritated, and/or extremely stressed?
 You are not alone and there is support available.
 If you would like to learn more about resources, tools, and supports available for caregivers, please answer the following questions to get connected to the right starting place.

 1. Are you over the age of 18 and caring for an older adult (age 60+)?